 It is unlikely that the above amendments will have a material impact on the Group's annual financial statements, apart from changes to IFRS 16.

-Under the new IFRS 16, the Group will recognise the right of use of one of its warehouses which is currently held and accounted for as an operating lease.
+Under the new IFRS 16, the Group will recognise the right of use of its warehouses which are currently held and accounted for as operating leases.